 Leeds Fostering Service operates a safe recruitment process for all staff employed by the agency.
 In addition, there is a rigorous vetting and assessment process undertaken with all potential carers.
 Enhanced Disclosure and Barring (DBS) checks are repeated every 3 years for all carers and staff.
+Policy and guidance underpins expectations and requirements of foster carer practice linked to carer training and development.
+Policy and guidance includes:

-Leeds fostering service has policy and guidance underpinning our service on which includes: safe caring; health and safety; bullying, management of behaviour; managing allegations; recording and record keeping, confidentiality, 'e-safety' (safe use of internet and social networking) together with linked carer training and development.
+safe care & safeguarding; health and safety; bullying, management of behaviour; managing allegations; recording and record keeping, confidentiality, 'e-safety' (safe use of internet and social networking).